Doridian/wsvpn/README.md

 - WebSocket protocol with and without SSL
 - WebTransport protocol (requires SSL as HTTP/3 requires SSL)
 - TUN and TAP mode
-- Works on Linux, macOS and Windows (Windows requires OpenVPN TAP driver)
+- Works on Linux, macOS and Windows (TAP on Windows requires OpenVPN TAP driver)
 - Can authenticate clients via HTTP Basic authentication or mTLS (Mutual TLS) or both

 ## Download